mittwald/mittnite/README.md

 FROM quay.io/mittwald/mittnite:stable
 COPY nginx.hcl /etc/mittnite.d/webserver.hcl
 COPY fpm.hcl /etc/mittnite.d/fpm.hcl
-CMD ["-.config-dir", "/etc/mittnite.d"]
+CMD ["up", "--config-dir", "/etc/mittnite.d"]
 ```

-The directory specified with `--config-dir` can contain any number of `.hcl` configuration files; all files in that directory are loaded by Mittnite on startup and can contain any of the configuration directives described in the following section:
+The directory specified with `--config-dir` or the shorthand `-c` can contain any number of `.hcl` configuration files; all files in that directory are loaded by Mittnite on startup and can contain any of the configuration directives described in the following section:

 ## Configuration directives